palantir/conjure/docs/spec/intermediate_representation.md

 "fields" key referring to a list of field definitions.
 Each field definition must have a "fieldName" key with a string value, and a "type" key with a value that is a representation of the field type (see [Representation of Conjure Types](#representation-of-conjure-types)).
 Each field definition may have a "docs" key containing string documentation for the field.
+Each field definition may have a "deprecated" key containing string documentation for why the field is deprecated.

 An object definition may have a "docs" key containing string documentation for the object.